ArigelaRajesh/my2-arigela/README.md

 | Basketball | I suggest it for agility and competitive enjoyment | 8 |
 | Golf | I advise it for relaxation and outdoor leisure | 12 |
 | Martial Arts | I propose it for self-defense and personal growth | 15 |

+---

+### Favorite Scientist Quotes:
+> "Science knows no country, because knowledge belongs to humanity, and is the torch which illuminates the world." - *Louis Pasteur*

+>> "In science, there are no shortcuts to truth." — *Carl Sagan*